See Rule No. 1: It’s My Railroad

 I’m a huge fan of passenger trains.
 The Rio Grande ran them right up the the end, so it’s a great opportunity to model several.
 Additionally, this route hosts passenger trains right up to the present time.

-California Zephyr and Rio Grande Zephyr
+Rio Grande Zephyr

 The Rio Grande Zephyr is the premier train of the 1971-1983 era.
 My first RGZ cars were modified Con-Cor kits.
 However, I have transitioned to Broadway Limited cars.
 I also decorated an ACF Diner to model the 1116 for those times when the SILVER BANQUET is in the shop.
 And I have a Nickel Plate Products combine kit for the head-end car.